oxidaan/zqloader/README.md

 * It can only load games (or applications) that are in machine code, not BASIC.
 Any BASIC is ignored.
 This is because the loader itself is coded into a BASIC rem statement - and would get lost if any loaded BASIC over writes it.
 The latest version of ZQloader can now recognize this situation and then copy the Z80 ZQloader code to the (lower 3rd) of the screen - then BASIC can be overwritten.
 Still it ignores any BASIC when processing a TAP or TZX file, except trying to find the CLEAR and USR adresses in it.
 There is no code yet to see if the BASIC is just a simple loader (that can be ignored) or has more to it.

 * It cannot load games that have any kind of copy protection.
 Or does any loading without BASIC.
 Eg *Horace and the Spiders* does some additional loading after Machine code started.
 ZXloader cannot possible know where this extra datablock needs to go.
 Same for headerless: ZQloader does not know where to put these.
-Of course these games can loaded without problem using a Z80 snapshot.
+Of course these games can be loaded without problem using a Z80 snapshot.

 * Want to add code to load .SNA snapshots.

-* Not all TZX blocks are correctly recognized.
+* Add a user interface!
+Maybe with QT.
+It is now only commandline...

 Building
 ---